 Even though most of the time you’re writing for yourself, there are times when you’re writing for someone else because they’re paying you.
 In those times, you’ve actually negotiated whether you’re going to write for those people as much as whether they want you to write for them.
 It’s an important distinction to make, and I’m going to make it by telling a story.

 The assignment on the other side was tasked to someone other than my friend, and I have to admit that this guy kind of immediately got on my nerve when he told me when he wanted the content.
-It wasn’t at the same time I’d agreed upon with my friend, and I could have ignored it, but during that period I didn’t have anything else to do, knew the field anyway, and wrote 10 articles in two days.
+It wasn’t at the same time I’d agreed upon with my friend, and I could have ignored it.
+But during that period I didn’t have anything else to do, knew the field anyway, and wrote 10 articles in two days.

 I sent them out earlier than they’d been requested as well, thinking the guy would appreciate it.
 Then… nothing.
 No acknowledgment of receiving them, nothing about what he or anyone else thought about them, and worst of all, no payment.

-This is also why we blog and love blog comments.
-Whereas there are a lot of people that will tell you that it’s more important to get business than it is comments, which may or may not be true, it’s the camaraderie, the recognition of our hard work and dedication to our blogs and our audience that we’d like to know is appreciated.
+This is also why we love blogging and love blog comments.
+Whereas there are lots of people who say it’s more important to get business than it is to receive comments, which may or may not be true, it’s the camaraderie, the recognition of our hard work and dedication to our blogs and our audience that we’d like to know is appreciated.